Georges-Eugène Haussmann: Financing the reconstruction of Paris

-Criticism of his work
+Criticism of the renovation

 Haussmann spent 2.5 billion francs on rebuilding Paris, a sum that staggered his critics.
-Jules Ferry and other enemies of Napoleon alleged that Haussmann had recklessly squandered money, and planned poorly.
-They further alleged he had falsified accounts.
+Jules Ferry and other political rivals of Napoleon alleged that Haussmann had recklessly squandered money, and planned poorly.
+They alleged he had falsified accounts.
 While Napoleon had hired Haussmann, the political attacks were so intense that he forced Haussmann to become a scapegoat, hoping his resignation would satisfy the bourgeois parties which had become increasingly angered during the economic depression of the late 1860s.

 Haussmann's plans, with their radical redevelopment, coincided with a time of intense political activity in Paris.
 Many Parisians were troubled by the destruction of "old roots".
 Historian Robert Herbert says that "the impressionist movement depicted this loss of connection in such paintings as Manet's A Bar at the Folies-Bergère."
 The subject of the painting is talking to a man, seen in the mirror behind her, but seems disengaged.
 According to Herbert, this is a symptom of living in Paris at this time: the citizens became detached from one another.
 "The continuous destruction of physical Paris led to a destruction of social Paris as well."
 The poet Charles Baudelaire witnessed these changes and wrote the poem "The Swan" in response.
 The poem is a lament for, and critique of the destruction of the medieval city in the name of "progress":